 for the mushrooms

-- 4 cups of songnee or oyster mushrooms (or a mix of both), rough stems cut away and reserved for making broth in another application later
+- 4 cups oyster mushrooms, rough stems cut away (reserve and freeze them for making broth in another application later)

 - cooking spray